primitiv/primitiv-python/package_description.rst

-According to the ``manylinux1`` policy described in `PEP 513 <https://www.python.org/dev/peps/pep-0513/>`_, binary packages should depend only on an extremely limited set of external shared libraries.
+According to the ``manylinux1`` policy described in `PEP 513 <https://www.python.org/dev/peps/pep-0513/>`_, binary packages are required to depend only on an extremely limited set of external shared libraries.
-Most users may install primitiv with CUDA or OpenCL that is not supported in ``manylinux1`` policy, so we provide only a source pacakge for now.
+Most users may install *primitiv* with CUDA and/or OpenCL backends that are not supported in the ``manylinux1`` policy.
+For now, we provide only a source pacakge.

 Resources
 ---------